- IMT1031 Introduction to Programming or

 - Programming Design Patterns for mobile systems

-- Layout and UI for mobile screen
+- Layout and UI designs and practices for mobile screens (phones, tabets, wearables)

 - Using alternative input interfaces